To be announced soon ...

 Energy Management, Policy and Economics: Clean energy, energy auditing, cross-border power trading, energy and environment security, energy sciences, intelligent energy systems, energy demand and use optimisation, energy and environment policies, carbon tax, sustainable energy awareness, international cooperation.

-The ASEP conducts a biannual conference worldwide to promote energy and power and facilitate disseminating research and best practices throughout the scientific community.
+The ASEP conducts a biannual conference worldwide to promote energy and power and facilitate the dissemination of research and best practices throughout the scientific community.
 Hosting this conference brings substantial visibility to your university and city.
 It provides a great networking platform and professional development opportunities within engineering education.